ricardodarocha/Rust/README.md

 # Intro

-Point of view analisys about the language, the benefits and what you can expect about.
+Point of view analisys about the language, the benefits and what you can expect of.

 # Hello World